-Net cash provided by operating activities during 2013 was \$592.9, which was an increase of \$235.7 as compared to 2012, primarily as a result of an improvement in working capital usage of \$283.6, offset by a decrease in net income.
-The improvement in working capital in 2013 was impacted by our media businesses and an ongoing focus on working capital management at our agencies.
+Net cash provided by operating activities during 2014 was \$669.5, which was an improvement of \$76.6 as compared to 2013, primarily as a result of an increase in net income, offset by an increase in working capital usage of \$121.5.
+Our net working capital usage in 2014 was impacted by our media businesses.

 The timing of media buying on behalf of our clients affects our working capital and operating cash flow.
 In most of our businesses, our agencies enter into commitments to pay production and media costs on behalf of clients.
-To the extent possible we pay production and media charges after we have received funds from our clients.
+To the extent possible, we pay production and media charges after we have received funds from our clients.
 The amounts involved substantially exceed our revenues and primarily affect the level of accounts receivable, expenditures billable to clients, accounts payable and accrued liabilities.
 Our assets include both cash received and accounts receivable from clients for these pass-through arrangements, while our liabilities include amounts owed on behalf of clients to media and production suppliers.